MarkNjunge/nest-boilerplate/README.md

 #### Redact Private Keys

-Private keys are automatically redacted in logs for **API requests**.
+Private keys are automatically redacted in logged data.

 The private keys are specified in [redact.ts](src/utils/redact.ts)